0VEX/portfolio-website/README.md

 **NOTE:** This website was developed by V E X , please if you want to use the website or share it mention me .

-## link of the website : https://0vex.github.io/portfolio-website/
+## Link of the website : https://0vex.github.io/portfolio-website/

+## Small portfolio website that was made while watching youtube tutorial video from <br></br><a href="https://www.youtube.com/codezilla">Codezilla channel</a> and it really helped me learning more about front end development

-# portfolio website ✔
+# Portfolio website ✔

   <p align="left"><img src="https://cdn.discordapp.com/attachments/955445491221528617/994316715167059999/unknown.png?size=4096">